 Amazon's Android tablets are possibly the best tablets you can buy for the money.
-Both the Fire HD 8 and Fire HD 10 are extremely affordable and offer a ton of value — they run on Amazon's Fire OS, and get their apps from the Amazon Appstore rather than the Google Play Store.
-They have full access to Amazon Music, Books, Video, Movies, Alexa, and everything else Amazon does, which as it turns out, is a lot.
+When you compare the Fire HD 8 vs. the Fire HD 10, you're getting incredibly affordability and a ton of value in both.
+They run on Amazon's Fire OS and get their apps from the Amazon Appstore rather than the Google Play Store.
+They have full access to Amazon Music, Books, Video, Movies, Alexa, and everything else Amazon does, which, as it turns out, means you can do quite a lot.

 Buying one of these tablets is a no-brainer for the budget-minded.
 The only tough part is deciding which one to choose.

-As you'd expect, the larger Fire HD costs more than the smaller, but there's more to break down here.
-The Fire HD 10's display isn't just bigger, it's denser with a 1920x1200 resolution coming in at 224ppi, versus the smaller HD 8's 189ppi.
-You're also paying for a difference in storage capacity, with the HD 10 doubling the HD 8's options, though you can expand the storage on either device with a microSD card.
+As you'd expect, the larger Fire HD costs more than the smaller one, but there's more to break down here.
+The Fire HD 10's display isn't just bigger, it's denser with a 1920x1200 resolution, versus the smaller HD 8's 1280x800 resolution.
+Both offer the same 32GB and 64GB storage options, and both can be expanded with a microSD card.

 Specs aside, the Fire HD 8 and HD 10 offer relatively similar experiences, with both tablets running on Amazon's Fire OS interface rather than a more traditional build of Android.
 You get all of your apps from the Amazon Appstore, rather than the Google Play Store, and that means a much more Amazon-centric ecosystem.